vixon/gurk/README.md

 # Gurk

 A ruby microframework for the masses.
-You don't need a programming background all you need to know is the English language.
+You don't need a programming background all you need is the english language.

-Perfect for designers, people who doesn't want to get their hands dirty coding.
+Perfect for designers or any developers that don't want to write code at all.

 ## Installation